 - EVAPORATION Heat Loss is blocked by flannel like soft Vapor Barrier fabric on the bottom and collars, and your choice of Vapor Barrier fabric on the interior of the tops.
 With collars snugly closed you get up to 15° more warmth from the Vapor Barrier layer.
 Open the collars and humidity escapes, removing the extra warmth.
 Vapor Barrier aids temperature control by giving extra warmth only when needed.
 We’ve used Vapor Barrier since 1955, and all Stephenson bags have had Vapor Barrier since 1968, a major reason for enthusiasm of users.
 The Vapor Barrier is as “breathable” as Gore Tex (as defined by their level of humidity transfer), and thus an excellent vapor barrier for this use.

 Other Vapor Barrier gains:

 Insulation always STAYS DRY.
-Sweat & humidity from you can’t wet it.
-(All bags without Vapor Barrier inside always get wet every night from INSIDE, due to user’s sweat wicking, and condensation in the insulation.
-Weigh your bag night and morning to confirm this.)
+Sweat and humidity from you cannot wet it.
+All bags without Vapor Barrier lining will get wet every night from INSIDE, due to user’s sweat wicking and then condensing in the insulation.

-VB helps you detect overheat quickly.
-You’ll open the bag to cool you then, not after the bag is soaked with damaging sweat, oil, and salt.
-The bag dries even before you’ve cooled down, doesn’t need hours of drying next day.
+Vapor Barrier helps you detect overheating quickly.
+You’ll open the bag to cool you immediately, not after the bag is soaked with damaging sweat, oil, and salt.
+The bag dries even before you’ve cooled down and doesn’t need hours of drying next day.

-Much less dehydrating sweat is lost, thus you’re less likely to get frost bite the next day.
+Much less sweat is lost, thus you’re less likely to dehydrate or get frost bite the next day.

 DOWN FILLED AIR MATTERESS